-- 1. The removal or maceration of body contents is carried out by warming to around 80°C in a 10 % potassium hydroxide solution (an alkali) for 5-10 minutes, or longer, until the insect cuticle is clearly visible.
+- 1. Maceration of body contents is carried out by warming to around 80°C in a 10 % Potassium Hydroxide solution (an alkali) for 5-10 minutes or longer, until visible contents have become translucent.
 A small puncture may be made in the ventral surface of each specimen in order to speed up this and subsequent processes, and to help prevent osmotic collapse. - 2.
-Decant excess potassium hydroxide macerant. - 3.
-If the insect is naturally waxy, de-waxing of cuticle is carried out by gently warming specimens in a medium such as carbol-xylol (xylene with 10% dissolved phenol), carbol/Histo-Clear (Histo-Clear with dissolved phenol) or chloral-phenol (equal weights of phenol and chloral hydrate warmed to liquefy and remaining liquid when cooled). - 4.
-Decant de-waxing fluid, making sure that as much chloral phenol, if used, is removed as possible as this might cause blackening problems in the future! - 5. a) for specimens with opaque black cuticle, rinse in strong alcohol and then partially bleach cuticle by immersing in a freshly prepared mixture of cold 25% ammonia solution and 30-volume hydrogen peroxide solution.
+Decant excess macerant. - 3.
+If the insect is naturally waxy, De-waxing of cuticle is carried out by gently warming specimens in a medium such as Carbol-Xylol (Xylene with 10% dissolved Phenol), Carbol-Histoclear (Histoclear with dissolved Phenol) or Chloral-Phenol (equal weights of Phenol and Chloral Hydrate warmed to liquefy and remaining liquid when cooled). - 4.
+Decant de-waxing fluid, making sure that as much chloral phenol, if used, is removed as possible as t his might cause blackening problems in the future. - 5. a) for specimens with opaque black cuticle, rinse in strong alcohol and then partially bleach cuticle by immersing in a freshly prepared mixture of cold strong Ammonia and 30-volume Hydrogen Peroxide solutions.
 Bleaching should be monitored as it can be very rapid, and may be stopped quickly by adding a few drops of a water-soluble acid.
 Domestic bleach is unsatisfactory for controlled cuticular bleaching.